-My Vegan Wartime Potato Champ Review is based on the Wartime Champ recipe that I found in the book 'Victory Cookbook, Nostalgic Food and Facts From 1940-1954' by Marguerite Patten OBE.
+The original recipe can be found in the book 'Victory Cookbook, Nostalgic Food and Facts From 1940-1954' by Marguerite Patten OBE.

-During the Second World War Marguerite worked for the Ministry of Food.
+During the Second World War Marguerite Patton worked for the British Ministry of Food.

-Marguerite was famous for her BBC radio show The Kitchen Front where she would provide advice, ideas and recipes that helped people with their food rations.
+Patton was famous for her BBC radio show The Kitchen Front where she would provide advice, ideas and recipes that helped people deal successfully with food shortages and rations.

-Champ originated in Northern Ireland and is more commonly made with spring onions/scallions.
+Champ is an Irish potato meal that originated in Northern Ireland, and is more commonly made with mashed potatoes and spring onions/scallions/green onions.

 Another Irish dish called Colcannon, is similar to Champ but utilises kale or cabbage in place of the spring onions.

 Traditionally, on Halloween or Samhain, superstitious Irish folk would leave out spoonful's of Champ below a Hawthorn bush, as an offering to appease the fairies.

 Similar to the tradition of leaving cookies and milk out for Santa on Christmas Eve.